3 Israelis wounded in West Bank shooting ambush

-JERUSALEM (AP) — Gunmen in a passing car opened fire at Israelis standing at a major intersection in the Israeli-occupied West Bank on Sunday, injuring three of them, rescue officials, the military and news reports said.
+JERUSALEM (AP) — Gunmen in a passing car opened fire at Israelis standing at a major intersection in the Israeli-occupied West Bank on Sunday, injuring three of them, according to rescue officials and the military.

-The assailants escaped in a car with Palestinian license plates, the reports said.
+The assailants escaped in a car with Palestinian license plates, news reports said.
 The military said troops fired towards the car.

-There was no immediate claim of responsibility for the attack at Tapuah junction in the central West Bank.
+Security forces immediately launched a search for the attackers.

 In recent years, Palestinians have carried out a series of shooting and car-ramming attacks, most of them attributed to so-called “lone wolf” assailants.